NormalNvim/NormalNvim/README.md

 * We are currently in a stable state.
 * News: `NormalNvim v3.7.3` is gonna migrate to the latest version of none-ls.
 This doesn't bring any new feature, it is just a requirement now that [none-ls is deprecating all builtins that haven't been maintained in the last year](https://github.com/nvimtools/none-ls.nvim/discussions/81).
 * On none-ls, let's keep an eye on [this](https://github.com/nvimtools/none-ls.nvim/issues/90) and [this](https://github.com/nvimtools/none-ls.nvim/issues/89).
-* Once selene add [this](https://github.com/Kampfkarren/selene/issues/224) and [this](https://github.com/Kampfkarren/selene/issues/524), let's add the new rules.
+* Once selene add [this](https://github.com/Kampfkarren/selene/issues/224) and [this](https://github.com/Kampfkarren/selene/issues/524) and [this](https://github.com/Kampfkarren/selene/issues/469), let's add the new rules.
 * Once nvim 0.10 is officially released, replace `get_active_clients` by `get_clients`.
 * During 2024, add a toolbar for [Compiler.nvim](https://github.com/Zeioth/compiler.nvim) so users have a button to compile and manage their build automation utilities and current build_type in a friendly way.
 * During 2024, create a landing page.
 Pretty much it's gonna be the same thing we have on the wiki, but with sparkles.